New Moon in Pisces – 10 degrees

-It’s that time of year when clocks move forward an hour to instill Daylight Savings Time that the Energy Policy Act of 2005 enacted.
+It’s that time of year when clocks move forward an hour to instill Daylight Savings Time, which the Energy Policy Act of 2005 enacted.
 As an Astrology Student and Teacher, I feel it is necessary to remind folks as the time gets closer, so it doesn’t surprise you the following Monday morning when you arrive to work an hour too late.
 SMILE

 You will LOSE an hour of sleep… Share this among your family and friends.